matthewh8/social-sentiment-analytics/docs/API.md

 The system comes with working defaults:
 - **Reddit**: Fetches from technology, programming, worldnews, AskReddit subreddits
 - **YouTube**: Configured for major tech channels (MKBHD, Linus Tech Tips)
+- **PostgreSQL**: Production database with proper indexing
+- **Redis**: Ready for caching implementation
 - **Rate Limiting**: Conservative limits to prevent API quota issues
-- **Database**: H2 in-memory for development (auto-creates schema)

-This system is production-ready for the core ingestion functionality and designed for easy extension to PostgreSQL, Redis caching, and sentiment analysis.
+This system is production-ready for the core ingestion functionality and designed for easy extension to cloud deployment, Redis caching, and sentiment analysis.